ericbutz/developer-portal/app/resources/business-verified-customer/create-business-verified-customers.md

 To create a business verified Customer, use the [Create a Customer](https://docsv2.dwolla.com/#create-a-customer) endpoint.
 A business verified Customer is determined by setting the value of the `type` of request parameter to `business` and including any additional fields required for identifying the business, as well as the Controller of the business.

-#### Key Terms
+* **Account Admin** - The representative creating the business verified Customer on behalf of the business and Controller.
+Identity verification is **not** required.
 * **Beneficial owner** - Any natural person who, directly or indirectly, owns 25% or more of the equity interests of the company.
+Identity verification is required.
 * **Controller** - Any natural individual who holds significant responsibilities to control, manage, or direct a company or other corporate entity (i.e. CEO, CFO, General Partner, President, etc).
 A company may have more than one controller, but only one controller’s information must be collected.
-* **Account Admin** - The representative creating the business verified Customer on behalf of the business and Controller.
+Identity verification is required.
 * **EIN** - Employer Identification Number - A unique identification number that is assigned to a business entity so that they can easily be identified by the Internal Revenue Service.
 * **TIN** - Taxpayer Identification Number - An identifying number used for tax purposes in the United States.
 A TIN may be: a Social Security number (SSN) an Individual Taxpayer Identification Number (ITIN) an Employer Identification Number (EIN).
 * **VCR** - Verified Customer - A Customer record that is created in the Dwolla network and is identity verified.